-- 1. Prior to submission of a request for a new course, the department is charged with verifying that the new course is substantially different from any existing course and communicating with other departments that may have related courses. - 2.
-Conversion of a topics course to a stand-alone course requires a new course submission with a new course number. - 3.
+- 1. Prior to submitting a new course proposal, the department is charged with verifying that the new course is substantially different from any existing course and communicating with other departments that may have related courses. - 2.
+Conversion of a Special Topics course to a stand-alone course requires a new course proposal with a new course number. - 3.
 Departments select the course number.
 Please check to make sure the course number is not currently in use. - 4.
-New courses seeking UCORE attribute begin with a submission to the UCORE committee.
+New courses seeking a UCORE designation begin with a proposal to the UCORE committee.
 Do not submit the major curricular change form. - 5.
-New course requests require the submission of a rationale statement and a syllabus.
+New course proposals require the submission of a rationale statement and a syllabus.
 Please see syllabus guidelines below. - 6.
 Please provide a succinct catalog course description.
 Avoid the use of phrases such as "the student will learn" or "this course includes". - a.
 Courses numbered 499, 600, 700, 701, 702, or 800 have standardized course descriptions.
 Please look up the description and use these for proposals. - b.
-If a field trip is required, it must be part of the course description. - 7.
-Prerequisites - a.
+If a field trip is required, it must be part of the course description.

+7. Prerequisites

+- a.
 Undergraduate courses cannot be listed as a prerequisite for a graduate course.
 Please use the phrase "recommended preparation". - b.
-If a prerequisite is an "or" statement meaning that a student can take any one of the listed items to meet the requirement - then the courses are separated with commas.
-Example: Course Prerequisite: Math 141, 201, or 202.
+If a prerequisite is an "or" statement meaning that a student can take any one of the listed items to meet the requirement then the courses are separated with commas.
+Example: Course Prerequisite: MATH 141, 201, or 202.

 - c.
 If a prerequisite is an "and" statement meaning that a student needs to have taken all courses to meet the requirement then the courses are each listed with the subject and number, and are separated with semicolons.
-Example: Course Prerequisite: CHEM 101; Math 107; STAT 112. - d.
-Only use the phrase "by instructor permission" for courses where selfenrollment is not allowed.
-It is assumed that instructors may give permission to students who do not meet the stated prerequisite(s). - Course fees requests are not part of the course approval process.
-More information on course fees can be found at https://policies.wsu.edu/prf/index/manuals/30-00- contents/30-95-special-course-fees/
+Example: Course Prerequisite: CHEM 101; MATH 107; STAT 112. - d.
+Use the phrase "by instructor permission" only for courses where selfenrollment is not allowed.
+It is assumed that instructors may give permission to students who do not meet the stated prerequisite(s). - 8.
+Course fees requests are not part of the course approval process.
+More information can be found at course fees.